boxuk/albot/README.md

       $ albot pulls without WIP

-Finally, you can display only recent Pull Requests
+You can as well display only recent Pull Requests

       $ albot pulls recent